Large-Scale Representation Learning on Graphs via Bootstrapping: Experimental Analysis

 This result of 73.89\% is \textbf{state-of-the-art} for this dataset for the highest single-model performance (i.e., without ensembling) - the OGB baselines report a score of 70.02\%~\citep{hu2021ogblsc} while the \textit{KDD Cup 2021} contest first place solution reported a score of 73.71\% before ensembling.

-\paragraph{KDD Cup 2021: } Our solution using \BGRL to shape representations, utilizing unlabeled data in conjunction with a supervised signal for semi-supervised learning, was awarded as one of the winners of the MAG240M track at OGB-LSC \citep{deepmind_ogb_report}.
+\paragraph{KDD Cup 2021:\footnote{Leaderboard at \href{https://ogb.stanford.edu/kddcup2021/results/\#awardees\_mag240m}{https://ogb.stanford.edu/kddcup2021/results/\#awardees\_mag240m}.} } Our solution using \BGRL to shape representations, utilizing unlabeled data in conjunction with a supervised signal for semi-supervised learning, was awarded as one of the winners of the MAG240M track at OGB-LSC\citep{deepmind_ogb_report}.
 It achieved a final position of second overall, achieving 75.19\% accuracy on the test set.
 The first and third place solutions achieved 75.49\% and 74.60\% respectively.
 Although differences in many other factors such as model architectures, feature engineering, ensembling strategies, etc. prevent a direct comparison\footnote{For example, the first place solution used a much larger set of 30 ensembled models compared to our 10, and exclusively relied on architectural improvements to improve performance without using self-supervised learning.} between these solutions, these results serve as a strong empirical evidence for the effectiveness of \BGRL for learning representations on extremely large scale datasets.